Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 2. **Protect Secrets:** Secrets used for accessing development systems MUST be secured according to requirements at [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}}).[^1]

+3. **Role-Based Access Control (RBAC):** Access SHOULD be granted based on role-based access control (RBAC).

+4. **Avoid Local Identities:** Local user identities SHOULD not be used.
+Instead, use a centralized identity provider (IdP).

-3. **Secure Remote Access:** Remote access to development systems MUST only be possible via a secure VPN connection and multi-factor authentication (MFA).
+5. **Secure Remote Access:** Remote access to development systems MUST only be possible via a secure VPN connection and multi-factor authentication (MFA).

-4. **Revocation Access:** Access to code MUST be revoked as soon as a user no longer requires it (e.g., when leaving the team or organization).
+6. **Revocation Access:** Access to code MUST be revoked as soon as a user no longer requires it (e.g., when leaving the team or organization).

 ## {{site.TITLE_SSDLC_SECENV_CODEPROTECT}}